jetpackman/pygame-experimental/README.md

 pygame-experimental
 ===================

-Experimental stage with pygame using invent with python
+Experimental stage with pygame using "Invent With Python" books at http://inventwithpython.com/pygame/index.html